 - Effectively access, understand and evaluate the primary literature in biomedical science and apply this knowledge to research/clinical situations

 Interested in gaining hands-on, real-life experience in a Supportive Living internship?
-We are now accepting applications for our 2019 spring programs.
-Application deadline is January 18, 2019.
-And check out our 2017 Summer Camp photo album, where many summer interns shared experiences and fun as well as this video where Patrice shares some of her intern experience.
+See our Internship programs below.
+You can also check out our 2017 Summer Camp photo album, where many summer interns shared experiences and fun as well as this video where Patrice shares some of her intern experience.

 “This internship has changed the way I act and perceive life for the better.
 I learned what it takes to be patient and persuasive.
 Working with brain injury survivors requires these aspects more than anything I have encountered in the past, and working on improving these qualities has made me a stronger person.”

 – Henry, majoring in Health Sciences at Northeastern University

 “Working closely with three different residents gave me a huge amount of inspiration.
 To see them push through and break down boundaries while exercising was an amazing experience.
 Although each person had some kind of limit, no one ever let that stop them and this proved a lot to me.
 It was truly encouraging.”

 – Brooke, a Psychology major at Franklin Pierce University